Kvitekvist/FUS/README.md

 Mod authors appreciate an endorsement! :)

 Surprise: **DO NOT TOUCH** the files that are marked as such.

+### Choose controller options

+In MO2 in category `1.7 - Optional VR Gameplay Mods` there is a mod called `VRIK Rift-Index-WMR Controller Bindings`.
+Enable this if you want to use the VRIK controller bindings (recommended).
+In that case you need to also enable the bindings in SteamVR controller settings after starting the game!
+Please see the [VRIK mod page](https://www.nexusmods.com/skyrimspecialedition/mods/23416) for explanations about the controller bindings.

+In [this guide](https://docs.google.com/document/d/15OU6kbtt-jNQ8sL8d-URMuNa-r1-kKJbJHt0dHE-VpU) I explain the controller mappings in more detail so you can change to whatever you wish if you want.

+### Other

+One additional thing you might want to change is `Auto Sneak and Jump`, this mod will make it so your sneaking is automatically determined by your head height.
+If this mod is enabled, playing seated will mean you sneak all the time, so disable this mod if you want to play seated.
+Additionally you might want to adjust the sneak height in the ini of the mod (right click > show files in explorer) if you feel like sneak doesn't work how you want it.
+We disabled the auto jump because we don't like it too much but you can of course also enable it again.

 # How to start up FUS